 - Helen Keller, blind and deaf, said, “I thank God for my handicaps!”

-- Norman Vincent Peale, as a young man, was so self-conscious and tongue-tied he was afraid to recite in classes.
+- Norman Vincent Peale, as a young man, was so self-conscious and tongue-tied that he was afraid to recite in classes.
 “When I started out from college I believe I had the biggest inferiority complex that existed,” he said.
 It was his response to this weakness that made him one of America’s great preachers.
 He did not let the handicap control him.
 He faced it as a challenge, did something about it, and grew strong as a result.

 - When has anything worthwhile been attained except by overcoming obstacles?” asks General David Sarnoff, head of Radio Corporation of America.